tc34d/CLI-utils/README.md

 these will be standalone executables

+# before use
+for the c++ programs you will have to compile it yourself until i learn how to make an installer

 # use cases
 the main use case in this are for usage in automation scripts or in maintaning a computer